Azure/azure-kusto-microhack/README.md

   Expected result:

 <img src="/assets/images/Challenge6-Task4-anomalies.png" width="400">
+</br></br>

-**FOR THE NEXT TASKS, WE WILL USE 'taxi' TABLE IN THE SAME DATABASE.**  <br>
+**FOR THE NEXT TASKS, WE WILL USE the NYC TAXI DATA.**  <br>
-Please follow this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) to ingest this data into your ADX cluster.
+If the proctore hasn't provided the data set, use this Azure Open Dataset on [NYC Taxi Rides](https://docs.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=azureml-opendatasets) to ingest this data into your ADX cluster.

 #### Task 5: Get familiar with the new table and create a piechart
-Write queries that you have written in the previous challenge to get familiar with this table.
+Write some queries to get familiar with this table.
 After some familiarity, write a query to create a piechart of the payments type.
 Use 'tostring' to convert the payment_type to string before rendering the piechart.

 #### Task 6: Datetime operations
 Write a query to create a columnchart which will show the number of rides for each day of the week, across the entire data set.
 You can use 1, 2, ..., 7 to denote Sunday through Saturday.